Senior Research Associate, MRC Career Development Award Fellow

-Eleanor is a member of the Behavioural Epidemiology and Interventions in Young People programme, working closely with Dr Esther van Sluijs and Dr Kirsten Corder, as well as the Dietary Public Health Research programmes.
+Eleanor is a member of the Behavioural Epidemiology and Interventions in Young People programme, working closely with Dr Esther van Sluijs and Dr Kirsten Corder, as well as the Population Health Interventions programme.
 Eleanor’s work sits at the intersection of nutritional, behavioural and life-course epidemiology and makes use of advanced statistical methods for longitudinal analysis.
 She holds an MRC Career Development Award.

 Background and experience

 Eleanor began working at CEDAR as a Career Development Fellow in October 2015, conducting longitudinal research on diet and eating behaviours across adolescence and early adulthood.
 Prior to this she worked at RAND Europe, an independent research institute, and in a Westminster-based think-tank, 2020health, conducting policy-focussed research on public health policy and provision of health services.
 Her PhD was in Development Neuroscience, which she completed at the John van Geest Centre for Brain Repair, University of Cambridge.